87: Samantha Béart Joins the Party!

 Yeah, yeah, you know what time it is.

 It's time for the geek in this podcast.
+Mega Rand, Jesse, and Dodger.

+What up?
+Let's go.
 Yo, it's the weekend.

 Yeah, it's time to geek out.
+Let it begin.

-Go on, stream, and shout.
+Let it begin.
+Go on, stream and shout.

 It's Jesse and Dodger.

-So give them a follow, number one, geek podcast.
+So give them a follow.
+Number one geek podcast.

+Without a doubt, yo, another end of another long week.
 Got a job and a kid, I know that you all beat.

 So, take a second, grab a drink, and vibe.

 While we catch you up in just a matter of time on gaming, comics, whatever you're doing.
+If you're nerdy like us, then you know you should tune in.

 Thank you for sharing our world with us.